Louise Hollandine of the Palatinate: Early life

 Born in April 1622, Louise Hollandine was born at the Hague Palace in Holland, as her father was living in exile at the court of his uncle, Maurice, Prince of Orange.
 She was his sixth child and second daughter by his wife Princess Elizabeth Stuart, eldest daughter of King James VI and I of England and sister of King Charles I. Her parents had lost their Electoral lands and the crown of Bohemia, resulting in exile.
 She was given the name Hollandine to show appreciation to Frederick's uncles, the Princes of Orange, for protecting the family in exile.

 She studied primarily in Leiden at the 'Prinsenhof', and reportedly began drawing lessons at age six, and became devoted to portraiture.
 She was taught in the Calvinist tradition according to the Heidelberg Catechism.

+She received a marriage proposal from her cousin, Frederick William, Elector of Brandenburg when she was 17.
+However, while Elizabeth Stuart, Queen of Bohemia, gave her blessing, his parents disapproved, and so did Countess Louise Juliana of Nassau.

 Montrose romance

 Louise is said to have had a love-affair with James Graham, 1st Marquess of Montrose (originally Earl of Montrose), a Scottish Cavalier soldier and poet.
-Montrose, a revered national hero, won many outstanding military victories until ultimately being hanged and quartered in 1650.
+Montrose, a revered national hero, had made an agreement for Louise's hand in marriage should he be able to resecure the rule of Scotland for her cousin, Charles II, who was in exile at the time.
+Montrose won many outstanding military victories until ultimately being hanged and quartered in 1650, so the betrothal was never fulfilled.